 - Potato Taco

 - Taco Sauce

 - 2 tablespoons vegetable oil

 - 1 teaspoon salt

 - 1/2 cup paprika

-- 1 Quart water
+- 1 quart water

 - 12 corn tortillas

-- oil for heating corn tortillas
+- oil for heating tortillas in a skillet

 - 3/4 pound shredded American cheese

-- chopped white onions optional
+- 1/3 cup chopped white onions optional topping

 - In a medium-sized pot combine vegetable oil and flour.
 Stir and cook for about 1 minute, or until this begins to become fragrant like pie crust.

 - Add salt, chili powder, and paprika, and stir to combine.
 Add one-quarter of the water.
 When the sauce becomes thick, add the next quarter of water, and repeat until the sauce is complete.

 - Preheat oven to 350 degrees.
 Heat the corn tortillas in either the microwave or a small skillet with a little vegetable oil.
 Microwave: Sprinkle a little water on the tortillas and wrap them in a clean dishtowel.